BehindTheScenery/BTSEngine-Concurrent/README.md

 At the moment of writing, performance boost may vary from the modpack and the user's PC setup.

 ## Known Incompatibilities and Notices
-While we aim to make this mod to be compatible with your favourite mods where possible, some mods may require some patches to work with this mods.
+While we aim to make this mod to be compatible with your favourite mods where possible, some mods may require some patches to work with Behind The Scenery Engine: Concurrent.
 Feel free to file an issue if there are any other incompatibilities we don't know.

 ### Somewhat Compatible (see notes)
 - [Confluence: Otherworld](https://www.curseforge.com/minecraft/mc-mods/confluence)